delzey/CI4-Admin-Starter/README.md

-Below is a **complete, polished, GitHub-ready README.md**, tailored EXACTLY to your project — **with the OAuth and Scaffolding Engine sections removed**, but structured so they can be added later without rewriting the file.
-It reads professionally, aligns with modern open-source conventions, and highlights the strengths of your CI4 Starter.

----

 # 📦 **CI4 Starter – CodeIgniter 4.6.3 Boilerplate (PHP 8.3)**

 A modern, production-ready **CodeIgniter 4.6.3 starter kit** designed for building secure, scalable, enterprise-grade web applications.